vinayhegde1990/initial-workstation-config/README.md

 1. If you use a Linux OS such as Ubuntu, Fedora, OpenSUSE or any similar ones OR Mac OS X or any of its variants, it will usually have a built-in shell with a terminal application to access it.
 2. Obtaining VIM is as easy as mentioned in this **[website](https://www.sitepoint.com/getting-started-vim/)**
 3. Tmux can be installed via this **[document](https://howchoo.com/g/ytkwotvkztq/using-the-iterm-2-and-tmux-integration)**.
-4. You can follow the steps [**here**](https://www.ssh.com/ssh/keygen/) to generate SSH keys.
+4. You can follow the steps [**here**](https://medium.com/risan/upgrade-your-ssh-key-to-ed25519-c6e8d60d3c54) to generate SSH keys.
 5. As per your OS (*Mac / Linux / Windows*), please follow these **[steps](https://linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/)** to install Git.
 6. Please add your SSH keys (*generated in step 4*) to GitHub via this **[page](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)**

 ## How to Use it?

-1. Navigate to **repo**
-2. On a terminal, clone this repo locally using
+1. On a terminal, clone this repo locally using
   `git clone git@github.com:vinayhegde1990/initial-workstation-config.git`
-3. Change your directory to the downloaded repo
+2. Change your directory to the downloaded repo
   `cd initial-workstation-config`

 ## Using Shell Aliases
 1. Copy all the files from the `.bash_profile .bashrc` in the downloaded git repo  to your home directory.
 2. Run the `source ~/.bash_profile && source ~/.bashrc` to get the Bash aliases in effect.
-3. Alternatively, you can also logout of all Shell sessions and re-login to achieve the same.
+3. Alternatively, you can also close all Shell sessions and restart them to achieve the same.

 ## Using Vim Aliases